TerminalJack/Spriter2UnityDX/README.md

 Once Spriter2UnityDX is installed you can import a Spriter project simply by dropping the folder that contains the .scml file--**and** all of the image files needed by the .scml file--into the Unity `Project` window.

->Only Unity 2D projects are supported at this time.
-An import may fail when you drop a Spriter project folder into a 3D project.
-A second attempt via Reimport *may* work.

 Dropping a Spriter project folder into Unity's `Project` window will kick-off Unity's importers (for the image files) and, once Unity is done, it will hand control to Spriter2UnityDX to import the .scml file.
 A window with a few import options will pop-up at this time.
 For now, simply leave the import options as-is and click the `Import` button.

 This will import all of the contents from all of the .scml files that are found in the folder and its subfolders.
 The importer will ignore Spriter's `autosave` files so don't worry about them being present during import.